temporalio/documentation/docs/java/how-to-develop-a-worker-program-in-java.md

         WorkflowOptions.newBuilder().setTaskQueue(TASK_QUEUE).setWorkflowId(WORKFLOW_ID).build();
     WorkflowStub workflow = client.newUntypedWorkflowStub("DynamicWF", workflowOptions);

     /* Start Workflow Execution and immmediately send Signal.
-Pass in the Workflow args and Signal args */ workflow.signalWithStart("greetingSignal", new Object[] {"John"}, new Object[] {"Hello"});
+Pass in the Workflow args and Signal args. */ workflow.signalWithStart("greetingSignal", new Object[] {"John"}, new Object[] {"Hello"});

     // Wait for the Workflow to finish getting the results.